 By keeping your contacts informed with facts and insights about what’s really happening in the market, you’re helping to calm fear while building trust and credibility with your clients.

 Consumers are out there.
 The digital space is booming.
 The agents that are able to adapt and create new business in this environment will not only survive, they’ll thrive no matter what’s going on in the market.

 See How Agents Are Doing This

-By taking real estate insights, KCM content and local statistics, you can create materials that help calm fear and educate your community.
+By taking real estate insights, KCM content and local statistics, you can create materials that help build trust and educate your community.
 Whether you’re throwing together a video, sending an email or being more vocal on social media, there are many ways that you can step up as a trusted advisor.

-Here are a couple ways agents like you are doing it (and seeing success).
+Here are a couple of ways agents like you are doing it (and seeing success).

 Share Market Insights on Social Media

-With all the uncertainty surrounding today’s economic volatility, people are searching for answers about where the housing market is headed.
+With all the uncertainty surrounding today’s housing market, people are searching for answers about where real estate is headed.

-This is an important time to connect and correct any misinformation with research-backed facts so when everything is said and done, you standout as a real estate expert that can be trusted.
+This is an important time to connect and correct any misinformation with research-backed facts so that when everything is said and done, you stand out as a real estate expert that can be trusted.